-When LiveUpdate is run on a version 11 or 12.1 Symantec Endpoint Protection Manager (SEPM) using the "Download LiveUpdate content" or a scheduled run of LiveUpdate, the SEPM does not update definitions, and displayed an error "LiveUpdate encountered one or more errors.
+When LiveUpdate is run on a Symantec Endpoint Protection Manager (SEPM) using the "Download LiveUpdate content" or a scheduled run of LiveUpdate, the SEPM does not update definitions, and displays an error "LiveUpdate encountered one or more errors.
 Return code = 4".
 Log.LiveUpdate shows errors similar to "LiveUpdate couldn't expand replacement path [spcIronWl-incr-InstallDir]."

 The SEPM has been configured to authenticate to a proxy using Windows Authentication and the SEPM can successfully update definitions using a .JDB file.